 The camber angle of both the front and rear wheels can be adjusted with the camber links (upper turnbuckles).
-Use a square or rightangle triangle to set the camber accurately.
-Adjust the front wheels to 1° to 2° of negative camber.
-In the rear, adjust the wheels to 1° to 2° of negative camber.
-These adjustments should be set with the truck positioned at its normal ride height.
+Use a square or right-angle triangle to set the camber accurately.
+Adjust the front wheels to 1 to 2 degrees of negative camber.
+In the rear, adjust the wheels to 1 to 2 degrees of negative camber.
+These adjustments should be set with the model positioned at its normal ride height.

-Static Camber Base Factory Settings Front: 1-degree negative camber each side Rear: 1-degree negative camber each side
+Static Camber Base Factory Settings

+Front: 1-degree negative camber each side Rear: 1-degree negative camber each side